szucsaron/sketch-n-share/README.md

 1. Create a database named 'sketch_n_share'
+2. Rewrite pom.xml passwords to fit your needs
-2. Compile with Maven and deploy via tomcat.
+3. Compile with Maven and deploy via tomcat.
-3. The following user accounts are readily available for logging in:
+4. The following user accounts are readily available for logging in:
 	(name, password)

 - Admin users: